Pitt-IshiharaLab/compressiontools/README.md

 # compressiontools

 This repository contains scripts and instructions for applying [Jetraw image compression](https://www.jetraw.com) to microscopy data.
-The repository is maintained by the Ishihara lab at the University of Pittsburgh and serves as an internal resource for the lab and collaborators.
+The repository is maintained by the Ishihara lab at the University of Pittsburgh and serves as an internal resource for the lab and its collaborators.
+While we make this repository publicly available, request for technical support should be directed to [Jetraw staff](https://www.jetraw.com/contact).

+## About Jetraw

-Jetraw achieves ~80% reduction of file size with essentially no loss of image quality thanks to its *metrologically correct* compression algorithm.
+[Jetraw image compression](https://www.jetraw.com) achieves ~80% reduction of file size with essentially no loss of image quality thanks to its *metrologically correct* compression algorithm. (see [Technology](https://www.jetraw.com/jetraw-technology))

 **Jetraw can only compress images from sCMOS cameras.** Thus, Jetraw compression is applicable to most modern widefield, lighsheet, and spinning disc confocal microscopes, but NOT applicable to detector-based systems such as scanning confocal and multiphoton microscopes.